Read G.E. Moore with voice, context, and method in the same frame.

 The strongest objection seems clear: whether common sense is a philosophical anchor or simply the most respectable costume worn by inherited assumptions

 Perhaps.
-Yet even a limited view can remain powerful if it makes the defense of ordinary certainties and the insistence that some philosophical arguments are less credible than the hands in front of us harder to ignore.
+Yet even a limited view can remain powerful if it keeps the defense of ordinary certainties and the insistence that some philosophical arguments are less credible than the hands in front of us harder to ignore than it was before.

 Prompt 5: Identify several of G.E.
 Moore's most enduring ideas and estimate their standing today.